Petroleum Engineering Program:

 The School of Engineering regularly surveys alumni relative to the quality of their undergraduate education and their preparedness for professional careers.
 Most of the data gathered are qualitative in nature and not quantitative, but the surveys do provide a general indication of the quality of the program.
 The department surveys alumni periodically to assess the program educational objective.

-The Petroleum Engineering Program is accredited by the Engineering Accreditation Commision of ABET».
+The Petroleum Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.